decentology/fast-floward-1/README.md

 Please do not hesitate to reach out to any of us with questions or if you want to chat and learn more about how you can get involved with Decentology and Flow, we are all here to support you.

 # ☕️ Office Hours
 We will be hosting Office Hours to help you work through the Quests.
-This is a time to ask questions and get past anything that is blocking you from completing a Quest.
+This is the time to ask questions and get past anything that is blocking you from completing a Quest.

-**🗓When:** Please see [this calendar](https://calendar.google.com/calendar/ical/c_0439nqfv9i1cp7aond9fjk25ag%40group.calendar.google.com/public/basic.ics) for Office Hours times.
-That this calendar will be updated weekly.
+**🗓When:** Please see [this calendar](https://calendar.google.com/calendar/ical/c_0439nqfv9i1cp7aond9fjk25ag%40group.calendar.google.com/public/basic.ics) for Office Hours time.
+This calendar will be updated weekly.

 **📍Where:** Office Hours will be held in the #office-hours voice channel in Discord (see image below).